berecont/parallax-to-background-image/README.md

 # parallax-to-background-image
 add a parallax effect to background image

+## remark
+add this effect to a contao custom project `auerhahn`